Peakboard/peakboard.github.io/_scripting/Scripting_Beispiele/09-en-Calculator.md

 The result of this calculation in the script is then written to the local variable 'result' and last displayed on the screen via `screens['Screen1'].showdialog('Result', result)` As pop-up notification

-This example can be found in the Peakboard Designer under Templates -> Scripting, or can be downloaded via this[Link](https://github.com/Peakboard/CoolStuff/raw/master/Scripts/Calculator/Calculator.pbmx).
+This example can be found in the Peakboard Designer under Templates -> Scripting, or can be downloaded via this [Link](https://github.com/Peakboard/CoolStuff/raw/master/Scripts/Calculator/Calculator.pbmx).